dessertlab/Quality-Enhancement-of-AI-driven-Code-Generation-via-Reinforcement-Learning/README.md

 The `results/` folder contains the collected results across all models and training configurations:

 - `quality_results.xlsx`: aggregated quality metrics (clean rate, defect rate, error rate, issue counts by category and severity) for all evaluated models.
-- `correctness_results.xlsx`: aggregated correctness metric for all evaluated models.
+- `correctness_results.xlsx`: aggregated reference-similarity metric (Edit Distance) for all evaluated models.
 - `inventory.csv`: list of the loaded generation files with their (model, configuration, test set) mapping and row counts.
 - `error_breakdown.csv`: per-configuration decomposition of the *error* category (empty, prompt-template echo, truncation-suspect, syntax error), as percentages of the total.
 - `length_by_reward.csv`: output length statistics and empty/trivial-output rates of the PPO configurations, grouped by reward type (quality-only vs. composite).